Blosc/python-blosc/c-blosc/README.rst

 ===============

 I'd like to thank the PyTables community that have collaborated in the exhaustive testing of Blosc.
 With an aggregate amount of more than 300 TB of different datasets compressed *and* decompressed successfully, I can say that Blosc is pretty safe now and ready for production purposes.

 Other important contributions:

-* Thibault North contributed a way to call Blosc from different threads in a safe way.
+* Valentin Haenel did a terrific work implementing the support for the Snappy compression, fixing typos and improving docs and the plotting script.

-* The cmake support was a contribution of Thibault North, Antonio Valentino and Mark Wiebe.
+* Thibault North, with ideas from Oscar Villellas, contributed a way to call Blosc from different threads in a safe way.

-* Valentin Haenel did a terrific work fixing typos and improving docs and the plotting script.
+* The CMake support was initially contributed by Thibault North, and Antonio Valentino and Mark Wiebe made great enhancements to it.

 ----